rsezille/Spectral-Frontiers/Documentation/Features.md

 ### Board

-- BoardLight lights have their intensity and range randomly changing over time
+- BoardLight lights have their intensity randomly changing over time
 - BoardLight lights don't emit light during day, and do emit full light during night
 - Shadows under entities have their opacity changing according to the SunLight intensity (day/night)